Social murder: History

+Political scientist Marie Gottschalk of the University of Pennsylvania writes in 2025 that US corporations in the neoliberal era are committing social murder with total impunity to a much greater extent than ever before.
+She highlights the opioid epidemic and pharmaceutical executives responsibility for it, Wall Street firms that unleashed the Great Recession and the 2010 foreclosure crisis, and oil executives who were aware for decades that the burning of fossil fuels is responsible for climate change that as notable examples, for which there was little to no accountability.

 Author and journalist Chris Hedges claims "ruling elites" are the "architects of social murder" by accelerating ecological collapse and climate change:

 What is taking place is not neglect.
 It is not ineptitude.
 It is not policy failure.
 It is murder.
 It is murder because it is premeditated.
 It is murder because a conscious choice was made by the global ruling classes to extinguish life rather than protect it.
 It is murder because profit, despite the hard statistics, the growing climate disruptions and the scientific modeling, is deemed more important than human life and human survival.In the United Kingdom, consistent cuts of healthcare and public services spending, together with a push towards privatized jobs with poor conditions, are argued to be the same kind of consequences that Engels saw in the 1840s.

 During the 2024 Spanish floods, the World Socialist Web Site criticized the Spanish governments' actions, describing them as social murder.

 After the December 2024 killing of UnitedHealthcare CEO Brian Thompson, an opinion piece by New York Intelligencer argued that the company's policies and practices related to denying coverage for essential medical treatments fall under the concept of social murder, also noting that it could have potentially contributed as a motive for the attack.
 As they put it in their piece, "UnitedHealthcare does not pull a trigger and shoot its victims in the street.
 Instead, they suffer and may die of cancer, or of heart disease, or of some other treatable condition".